Achieving your dreams is a cliche, but it’s a cliche that we love.

 - You also get to see what it feels like for the MC to “lose” for the first time.
 And how she deals with it.

-It’s one of my personal favorites, and you should watch it.
+It’s one of my personal favourites, and you should watch it.

 4. The Royal Tutor